-Education Tours and Workshops for Schools
+Education Tours and Workshops for schools

 A variety of special themed guided tours and workshops are available free of charge to school groups.
-All school visits should be pre-booked at the Visitor Centre – (01) 8570909/ 8040319 Guided Tours available for booking throughout the school year for both primary and secondary level:
+All school visits should be pre-booked at the Visitor Centre (01) 8570909/ 8040319 Guided Tours available for booking throughout the school year for both primary and secondary level:

 Workshops for Secondary Level

 Students will also get a rare chance to study plants at the centre of real conservation projects, and even see rare plants that are extinct in the wild.
 This workshop is based on the curriculum needs of the Leaving Cert Biology Sub-Unit General Principles of Ecology, but will also cover other aspects of the Leaving Cert Biology and Geography Curricula.

-Mapping woodland and hedgerow habitats
+- mapping woodland and hedgerow habitats

-Stepping from tropical to desert biomes to explore plant adaptations to the world’s climate and environmental factors
+- stepping from tropical to desert biomes to explore plant adaptations to the world’s climate and environmental factors

-Searching the garden’s amazing plant collection for fascinating living examples of ecological relationships such as competition, predation, parasitism and symbiosis.
+- searching the garden’s amazing plant collection for fascinating living examples of ecological relationships such as competition, predation, parasitism, and symbiosis